tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 5. Post-handshake client authentication

-Messages of each category can be sent independently, and reliability is established via independent state machines each of which behaves as described in {{state-machine}}.
+Messages of each category can be sent independently, and reliability is established via independent state machines, each of which behaves as described in {{state-machine}}.
 For example, if a server sends a NewSessionTicket and a CertificateRequest message, two independent state machines will be created.

-As explained in the corresponding sections, sending multiple instances of messages of a given category without having completed earlier transmissions is allowed for some categories, but not for others.
-Specifically, a server MAY send multiple NewSessionTicket messages at once without awaiting ACKs for earlier NewSessionTicket first.
+Sending multiple instances of messages of a given category without having completed earlier transmissions is allowed for some categories, but not for others.
+Specifically, a server MAY send multiple NewSessionTicket messages at once without awaiting ACKs for earlier NewSessionTicket messages first.
 Likewise, a server MAY send multiple CertificateRequest messages at once without having completed earlier client authentication requests before.
-In contrast, implementations MUST NOT send KeyUpdate, NewConnectionId or RequestConnectionId messages if an earlier message of the same type has not yet been acknowledged.
+In contrast, implementations MUST NOT send KeyUpdate, NewConnectionId, or RequestConnectionId messages if an earlier message of the same type has not yet been acknowledged.

 Note: Except for post-handshake client authentication, which involves handshake messages